Updated for the 2025 tax year.

 Investing entails risk, including the possible loss of principal, and past performance is not predictive of future results.

 Ellevest, Inc. is an SEC-registered investment adviser.
+Registration with the SEC does not imply a certain level of skill or training.
 Ellevest fees and additional information can be found at www.ellevest.com.